Terms and conditions

 Site usage information

-The Office of Rail regulation uses Google web analytics to measure and analyse information about the use of this website.
+The Office of Rail and Road uses Google web analytics to measure and analyse information about the use of this website.

 The regulator's web team uses the information provided by Google analytics to make informed decisions about future website developments.